Ted Leonhardt and I talk about confidence (or lack thereof) and bullying and how they affect our value, setting our rates and negotiating salaries.

 Ted: So it takes away people’s tendencies to kind of slide around the issues a little bit.

-Colleen: I feel like too like when I think back to my less confident days when I was first starting out and I didn’t recognize red flags, so I did take on clients that were problematic.
+Colleen: I feel too, like when I think back to my less confident days when I was first starting out and I didn’t recognize red flags, I did take on clients that were problematic.
 I feel like as my confidence grew over the years, there were a lot less of those.

 So the very process of questioning the client about what their goals are and what they’re trying to accomplish gives me a strong sense of confidence in the interaction, and it allows the client to do the most of the talking, which makes them feel good about themselves and about you.